 Remember that seasonal employees may need to be counted for purposes of applicable state or federal laws.
 Smaller employers in particular need to be cognizant of the impact that their seasonal workers might have with respect to the triggering of employment laws such as Title VII of the Civil Rights Act of 1964.
 If an employer is rather small but utilizes seasonal employees for 20 or more workweeks during the calendar year, those employees will be counted when determining whether the employer has the required number of employees for purposes of Title VII coverage.
 Similarly, adding seasonal workers could cause an employer to qualify as an applicable large employer (ALE) under the Affordable Care Act.

 Finally, remember that the same employment laws, regulations, and protections generally apply to all of your employees—even if the term of employment is brief.
 Seasonal employees are protected by provisions of Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act, the Fair Labor Standards Act (FLSA), and other important federal and state laws.
 Unless doing so would create an undue hardship, employers must reasonably accommodate sincerely-held religious beliefs and must reasonably accommodate employees with disabilities.
 If a seasonal employee requests an accommodation, treat the request as you would a request by a permanent employee.

 Kelly Hughes has spent her career advising and supporting private and public employers across multiple industries and in various forums.
-Ms. Hughes is a nationally-recognized authority on workplace flexibility and guides clients in creating and/or enhancing workplace flexibility tools in a manner that balances the business needs of the client with the various employment laws that may be implicated.
-She authored the legal chapters of the book Workflex: The Essential Guide to Effective and...
+Kelly is a nationally-recognized authority on workplace flexibility and guides clients in creating and/or enhancing workplace flexibility tools in a manner that balances the business needs of the client with the various employment laws that may be implicated.
+She authored the legal chapters of the book Workflex: The Essential Guide to Effective and Flexible...